 With so many commercial dog treats on the market, it’s no surprise that many pet owners are seeking healthy, nutritious—and, of course, affordable—treats for their dogs.
 That’s why more and more pet parents are opting to incorporate fruits and vegetables into their dog’s diet.
 Fortunately, one of the most affordable, lowest-calorie veggies is a safe, veterinarian-approved snack for your pup: carrots.

 A nutritious snack for both humans and dogs alike, carrots can make excellent treats for training and rewarding your pet’s good behavior, because they don’t have the higher calorie count found in many commercial dog treats.
 Carrots contain virtually no fat, which means they’re an ideal choice for both older and overweight dogs.
 However, they are fairly high in sugar, so you don’t necessarily want to make carrots your dog’s go-to vegetable.
 As with all treats and supplemental foods, carrots should be offered to your pet in moderation, and with your veterinarian’s approval.

 Because carrots are an excellent source of the antioxidants alpha-carotene and beta-carotene, which are converted to Vitamin A in the body, as well as potassium, fiber, and other vitamins, they can provide important health benefits for your four-legged friend.
 For starters, carrots are extremely rich in vitamin A, which can improve your pet’s vision and overall eye health.
 In fact, not getting enough vitamin A can lead to eye infections and even vision loss.
 Vitamin A can also help boost your pet’s immune system and keep their skin healthy.

 Carrots are also a good source of both Vitamin K, essential to blood clotting, and Vitamin B6, which helps turn carbohydrates, fats, and protein into energy.
 Lastly, the high fiber content of carrots also means they can help promote a healthy digestive tract and regular bowel movements for your pooch.
 It’s no surprise that many popular wet and dry dog foods and treats already contain carrots.
-While the amount of carrots present in your dog’s food won’t necessarily meet their total vitamin needs, they are a common addition in many dog food formulas because of their array of nutritional benefits.
+While the number of carrots present in your dog’s food won’t necessarily meet their total vitamin needs, they are a common addition in many dog food formulas because of their array of nutritional benefits.